3rfaan/turing-complete/Memory.md

 ## Circular Dependency

-> Make a circuit where the input of a component depens on its own output
+> Make a circuit where the input of a component depends on its own output

 ![Circular Dependency](./assets/memory/circular_dependency.png)